Harun Morrison

 Harun Morrison is an artist and writer whose work often employs collaborative processes.
 His practice spans spatial design, text, video and sound.
-His ongoing interest in the shifting potentials of civic space is informed by being a boater; which in turn prompts questions about land ownership in relation to itinerancy, and the degree to which living on water affects one’s relationship with the environment and state infrastructure (notably sewage, administrative systems and the gas and electric company the National Grid).
+Harun's ongoing interest in the shifting potentials of civic space is informed by being a boater, which in turn prompts questions about land ownership in relation to itinerancy, and the degree to which living on water affects one’s relationship with the environment and state infrastructure.

 Learn more about Harun Morrison's written MA thesis (DAI, 2020): How Does The City Speak on Lockdown?